geraintj/coding-challenge/README.md

 The search engine logic sits in SearchEngine.cs and should be implemented by the candidate.
 Feel free to use any additional data structures, classes or libraries to prepare the data before the actual search.
 The initalisation of these should sit in the constructor of the search engine.

 There are two tests in the test project; one simple search for red shirts out of a total of three, and another one which tests the performance of the search algorithm through 50.000 random shirts of all sizes and colors which measures how long it takes to perform the search algorithm.
-A reasonable implementation should not take more than a second to return the results.
+A reasonable implementation should not take more than 100 ms to return the results.

 ## Procedure
 We would like you to send us a link to a git repository that we can access with your implementation.